 Manwani bought the Viola building that houses the candle shop for $2 million in 2017, with plans for a $1 million renovation.
 This summer, he told the business a prospective tenant was willing to pay $8,700 per month for the space, plus $50,000 in renovation costs.
 The candle shop had been paying $1,500 a month in rent under a handshake lease with the previous landlord, shop owner Star Lamar told Deadline Detroit.

 The business — which sells prayer candles and other spiritual items — was given 30 days to pack up and leave the 7,000 square foot space.
-Lamar and then co-owner Donna Adams refused, and Manwani’s LLC sued them and the business for nearly $20,000 in July.
+Lamar and then co-owner Donna Adams refused, prompting Manwani’s LLC to sue them and the business for nearly $20,000 in July.
 The case was dismissed.

 Manwani declined a request for comment through his leasing agent, Steven Silverman.

-Discount Candles is moving several doors down to 1484 Gratiot, a smaller, windowed space previously occupied by clothing store SMPLFD.
-It plans to re-open in October.
+Discount Candles will now move several doors down to 1484 Gratiot — a smaller, windowed space previously occupied by clothing store SMPLFD.
+The candle shop plans to re-open in October.

 In a bit of a plot twist, the building is owned by Sanford Nelson — the controversial landlord who’s been the face of change in Eastern Market.
 More than a half-dozen businesses have closed for various reasons since he purchased their buildings in 2018.

 SMPLFD left this summer for Detroit's Island View neighborhood because it had "outgrown the space," Nelson's FIRM Real Estate said.